lucasho22/flask_portfolio/tpt.md

 ### 5.4 Actions
 * There are 150 computer science students.
 I could make a survey about how they feel about the class, which every student could take, and then get the results.
 By doing this, it is crowdsourcing because I can then use the results to then make a page that updates when information is added.
 Other people can then look at the page to see what people think and how people rate the class.
 I could also use a vegetable versus non vegetable diet.
 This could see how many people eat vegetables or not, and it can update yearly based on what people put.
 * Del Norte crowdsourcing could be good, since I can get reliable feedback from kids in the school.
 I could use their information on relevant stuff in school, or anything that could help in a final project.

+### 5.5 Actions
+*  Creative Commons - Good for a project where you do not mind anyone using it any way they want.
+* Open Source MIT - Good for a project where you can use code freely and distribute closed versions.
+It also happens to be simpler and easier to digest than many common licenses
+* Open Source GPL - Good for project where people can use your code but they cannot distribute closed versions.

+* Our group chose an MIT license because we thought it would be the easiest to do.
+Also, there is not much reason for anybody to distribute the poway CTE website and its code.
+Additionally, the only conditions to it are that we must disclose the license and copyright information when we distribute the website.